demisto/content/Packs/SekoiaXDR/Integrations/SekoiaXDR/README.md

 ### sekoia-xdr-get-cases-alert

 ***
 Command to retrieve the cases related to an Alert from Sekoia XDR.
-If a case_id is given, returns the information about it.
+If a case_id is given, returns the information about it, and if not it will give all cases in this alert.

 #### Base Command